cassidylinhares/iotProject/README.md

 - Frontend was chosen as React because it has states and is very quick to build a UI and has many graphing UI libraries
 - Digital Ocean's Web app was chosen as the cloud service because it has auto-security features, auto-deploy, auto-routing, domain routing and free domain service.
 It also auto-configures the web application for you.
 Another reason I didn't use the droplet was because I ran out of time due to my other group projects and I had a lot of trouble trying to get the example from class to work.
 I had issues with node-red and I had to actaully restart the droplet application 3 separate times because I'd run into security set up issuesn networking issues, or library deprecation issues.
 I spent like 5-6h a day for 5 days trying to get it working before I ultimately gave up because I had to focus my time on the rest of the project
 - Frontend was not run on cloud because that would mean running another cloud instance for it.
 - Sensors connected with Http instead of mqtt because connects to cloud easier and easier to secure.
-I tried to get the sensor to connect to the cloud service using HTTPs since http didn't work since the cloud is secured.
-I couldn't get it working and I'm not sure why.
-One of the challenges of IoT is debugging on the cloud and on the devices.
+I managed to get the sensors to use https to connect to the cloud.

 ## Set up <a name="setup"></a>
 1. Clone the repo